Bitter Daisies

 Bitter Daisies (original title in Galician: O sabor das margaridas) is a television dramatic series produced by CTV in Spain, and written in the Galician language.
 It was directed by Miguel Conde and premiered on Televisión de Galicia on October 3, 2018 and on Netflix on March 31, 2019.
 It was the first Galician-language series distributed by the platform.

 The series stars María Mera, Miguel Insua, Ricardo de Barreiro, Nerea Barros and Toni Salgado.
 Screenplays were written by Ghaleb Jaber Martínez, Eligio Montero and Raquel Arias.

 The first season consists of six episodes of approximately 70 minutes each.
-A second season, also consisting of six episodes, premiered on Netflix 2 April 2021.
+A second season, also consisting of six episodes, premiered on Netflix 2 April 2021 but removed in July 2025.

 The show was nominated in eight categories in the XVII Mestre Mateo Awards of 2018, hosted by the Academia Galega do Audiovisual (AGA), winning for best television series.